🐔 Australorp Chicken – Calm, Hardy, and an Egg-Laying Champion

 🧬 Appearance and Size

 Australorps are medium to large in size and are most commonly seen with shiny black feathers that shimmer with green and purple in sunlight.
 They have bright red combs and wattles, along with strong, upright postures.
-Their elegant appearance adds charm to any flock.
+Their elegant appearance adds charm to any flock and makes them a standout in the coop.

 🥚 Record-Breaking Egg Production